renkexinmay/SemanticSegmentation-FCN-DeconvNet/README.md

-## Semantic Segmentation PyTorch Practice: Fully Convolutional Network (FCN) and Deconvelutional Network (DeconvNet)
+# Semantic Segmentation PyTorch Practice: Fully Convolutional Network (FCN) and Deconvelutional Network (DeconvNet)
-### Project for course _Deep Learning Do It Yourself 2018/2019_ at ENS Paris

 ### Pierre Jobic, Corentin Barloy and Kexin Ren

+This is a Pytorch pratice for the course _Deep Learning Do It Yourself 2018/2019_ at ENS Paris

+## Run the model
+arguements... to be added

+## Description
 #### Data:
 PASCAL VOC 2012 segmentation dataset (train + val)
 - training images = 1444